Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Emerton's median income among taxpayers in financial year 2023 was $46,267.
-The average income stood at $50,987 during the same period.
-These figures are lower than Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes for Emerton as of September 2025 would be approximately $50,366 and $55,504 respectively.
-According to the 2021 Census, household, family, and personal incomes in Emerton all fall between the 7th and 16th percentiles nationally.
-Income analysis shows that the largest segment comprises 30.6% of residents earning $1,500 - $2,999 weekly, which is consistent with broader trends across the metropolitan region showing 30.9% in the same category.
-Housing affordability pressures are severe in Emerton, with only 78.4% of income remaining after housing costs, ranking at the 12th percentile nationally.
+Emerton's income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb's median income among taxpayers is $46,267 and the average income stands at $50,987, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Emerton would be approximately $50,366 (median) and $55,504 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Emerton all fall between the 7th and 16th percentiles nationally.
+Income analysis reveals that the largest segment comprises 30.6% earning $1,500 - $2,999 weekly (723 residents), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 78.4% of income remaining, ranking at the 12th percentile.

 Frequently Asked Questions - Income